-The data presented in Table 7 illustrate development of individual indicators constituting the Poland's Credibility Index in the area of Freedom of Business Activity in comparison with the European Union countries.
+The data presented in Table 7 illustrate development of individual indicators constituting the Poland's Credibility Index

 TABLE 7.
 Values of partial indicators as the place of Poland in the ranking of European Union countries, converted into values from 1 (first place) to 100 (last place).